 Who is invited to apply?
 Anyone in Central Iowa who is passionate and committed to stopping HIV should apply.
 We are looking for excellent candidates from disproportionately impacted communities and encourage all who are interested to apply.

 What is the application process?
-Submit a brief online application by December 15, 2019.
-Someone from the Prevention team may follow up for a phone interview.
-Expect to get started in January of 2020 with a commitment of 3-5 hours per month.
+Submit a brief online application and someone from the Prevention team may follow up for a phone interview.
+Expect to get started in February of 2020 with a commitment of 3-5 hours per month.

 What if I have more questions?